 Last day i found FydeOS https://fydeos.com/

-FydeOS is a portable Chrome OS derivation that can run also Android apps and that you can install on many PC with an Intel GPU.
+FydeOS is a portable Chrome OS derivation that can run Android apps and Linux apps and that you can install on many PC with an Intel GPU.

 Playning with this strange beast, i decided to adapted some DroidMote functionalities to Chrome OS.